dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/masterdetail/master-detail-using-a-selectable-master-gridview-with-a-details-detailview-cs.md

 In this and the preceding three tutorials we've seen a number of techniques for displaying master/detail reports.
 In this tutorial we examined using a selectable GridView to house the master records and a DetailsView to display details about the selected master record on the same page.
 In the earlier tutorials we looked at how to display master/details reports using DropDownLists and displaying master records on one web page and detail records on another.

 This tutorial concludes our examination of master/detail reports.
-Starting with the next tutorialwe'll begin our exploration of customized formatting with the GridView, DetailsView, and FormView.
+Starting with the next tutorial we'll begin our exploration of customized formatting with the GridView, DetailsView, and FormView.
 We'll see how to customize the appearance of these controls based on the data bound to them, how to summarize data in the GridView's footer, and how to use templates to obtain a greater degree of control over the layout.

 Happy Programming!